Barquena/Master-Thesis/Literature review/README.md

 # Documentation

 ## Background
-The following set of sub-routines was made to do a backward citation search for a scoping review about cardiorespiratory measurements at exercise in patients with a systemic right ventricle.
+The following set of sub-routines was made to do a backward citation search for a scoping review about cardiorespiratory measurements during an exercise in patients with a systemic right ventricle.
 The literature review was first done in the *Covidence* web application [https://app.covidence.org/].
 A total of 25 536 articles were screened.
 A total of 24 536 articles were considered irrelevant.
 A total of 526 were excluded after the articles were read.
 A total of 252 articles were included.
 From those 252 articles, the bibliography was extracted with the help of *chatGPT* [https://chat.openai.com] to keep only the titles of the cited articles and was logged in an Excel document.
 After string formatting each title, a backward citation search was conducted to see if any relevant articles were missed during the literature review.

 ## Color code